JomariGee/Directory_Creation/README.md

 - cd Directory_Creation
 - python3 dir.py

-Useful on Windows for creating multiple directories without having to openup cmd manually.
+Useful in Windows for creating multiple directories without having to openup cmd manually.
 Not useful for Linux lol